PrapullaTangi/JPMorgan-Chase/README.md

-# MIDAS Core — JPMorgan Chase Forage Project
+# MIDAS Core — JPMorgan Chase

 A real-time financial transaction processing system built as part of the **JPMorgan Chase Software Engineering Virtual Experience** on Forage.